 It can be extremely frustrating for families to discover that their loved ones are being mistreated at a facility that they trusted.
 Whether intentional or not, elder abuse is abuse.
 Nursing home abuse can increase residents’ chance of death by 300% in the first three years following the abuse.

 What kind of abuse can elderly people suffer?

 Elderly mistreatment is underreported.
 Often, residents in nursing homes or other long-term care facilities don’t have any family left or very few visitors.
 As a result, they depend on nursing home caregivers to meet their most basic needs.
 In their twilight years, it is more important than ever for people to be treated with dignity.
 Elderly abuse can occur in the following ways:

 Neglect is similar to nursing home abuse, however, they are not the same.
-Neglect occurs is a breach of duty or form of substandard care that leads to harm to a resident.
+Neglect occurs as a breach of duty or form of substandard care that leads to harm.
 Neglect can take the following forms: